Mchy-DP/Mchy/docs/lang.md

 ## Properties & Chains
 ### Properties
 Properties are almost identical to functions except that they need no arguments.
-As a result they are used in the same way except that the `(...)` must be ommited:
+As a result they are used in the same way except that the `(...)` must be omitted:
 ```py
 let compiler_version: int = world.version
 ```